VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

 * `__meta_docker_port_public`: the external port if a port-mapping exists
 * `__meta_docker_port_public_ip`: the public IP if a port-mapping exists

+The list of discovered Docker targets is refreshed at the interval, which can be configured via `-promscrape.dockerSDCheckInterval` command-line flag.

 ## dockerswarm_sd_configs